Ville Topias Pulkki

 Ville Topias Pulkki (born May 10, 1969) is a Finnish acoustics researcher and professor at Aalto University 2015–.

 Education

-Pulkki studied at the Helsinki University of Technology, where he obtained a Master of Science in Technology in 1994, and a Doctor of Science in Technology in 2001.
+Pulkki studied at the Helsinki University of Technology (TKK), now Aalto University.
+He obtained a Master of Science in Technology in 1994 studying in the Dept. of Physics under the supervision of Prof. Teuvo Kohonen, best known for inventing the Kohonen Self-Organizing Map.
+He obtained and a Doctor of Science in Technology in 2001, from the Acoustics Laboratory of TKK under the supervision of Prof. Matti Karjalainen.